 Everybody needs green skills

 It is evident that certain roles can easily be defined as green, but to ensure that all jobs are greener, everyone will be required to apply green skills in their role.
-A report by IEMA and Deloitte, A Blueprint for Green Workforce Transformation, identifies four shifts in the transition to a green economy.
+A report by ISEP and Deloitte, A Blueprint for Green Workforce Transformation, identifies four shifts in the transition to a green economy.

 Expansion of skills and scope in existing specialist sustainability roles